adlnet/xAPI-Spec/xAPI.md

 ```
 <a name="AppendixC"/>

-## Appendix C: Example definitions for activities of type â€œcmi.interactionâ"
+## Appendix C: Example definitions for activities of type "cmi.interaction"

 ###### true-false